Sunny Side Up (Paolo Nutini album)

 Sunny Side Up is the second studio album by Scottish singer and songwriter Paolo Nutini, released on 29 May 2009 in Ireland and 1 June 2009 in the United Kingdom.
-Nutini and his band, the Vipers, toured the United States briefly before a UK tour prior to the album's release.
+Nutini and his band, the Vipers, embarked on a brief tour of the United States before a UK tour leading up to the album's release.
 The album debuted at number one on the UK Albums Chart.
-Nutini recorded the album himself with his band the Vipers, with Ethan Johns contributing mixing and production.
-The album features guest appearances from trombonist Rico Rodriguez and ?uestlove.
+Nutini self-recorded the album with his band the Vipers, while Ethan Johns contributed to the mixing and production.
+Notably, the album includes guest appearances from trombonist Rico Rodriguez and Questlove.

-The album was the eighth best-selling album in the United Kingdom of 2009 and the sixth of 2010.
-On 3 January 2010, Sunny Side Up topped the UK Albums Chart for a second time, making it the first number-one album in the United Kingdom of 2010 and the decade.
+The album was the eighth best-selling album in the United Kingdom in 2009 and the sixth best-selling album in 2010.
+On 3 January 2010, Sunny Side Up topped the UK Albums Chart for a second time, making it the first number-one album in the United Kingdom in 2010 and the entire decade.

 On 19 February 2010, Colin Farrell presented Nutini with "Best International Album" for Sunny Side Up at the 2010 Meteor Awards.
 On 20 May 2010, Sunny Side Up won Best Album at the Ivor Novello Awards.
 The album was nominated for MasterCard British Album at the 2010 BRIT Awards.